 Gina Williams and Guy Ghouse will capture your hearts through songs and storytelling in rare Noongar (Aboriginal) language.
 Combining guitar brilliance and incandescent vocals it’s an extraordinary musical journey.

 Glenn Swift is the storyteller and parade jester at Fairbridge Festival.
-This year Glenn delivers Bedtime Stories, Kidz Kaperz, Parachute Games & Balloon Animals keep your young ones entertained the whole festival.
+This year Glenn delivers Bedtime Stories, Kidz Kaperz, Parachute Games & Balloon Animals to keep your young ones entertained the whole festival.

 David De Santi has been accumulating ‘good’ tunes for over 30 years and wants to share them!
 Be ready for a musical tour around Australia, Italy, Quebec, Scotland, Scandinavia, Spain, France, Ireland, England and beyond!
 Sheet music available or use your ear to join in.